omerdagan84/eudyptula/README.md

 never wanted to know about what Linux kernel developers do and how they do it.

-As always, please respond to this challenge with your id.
-I know you know what it is.
-I'll not even include it this time, I trust you.
-Don't make me feel that is a mistake.

 This is Task 08 of the Eudyptula Challenge
 ------------------------------------------